NMAI-lab/saviRoomba/README.md

 $ rosrun saviRoomba userInterface.py
 ```
 Follow the prompts in the terminal to start the robot.
 The interface will also prin all messages that are sent to and from the robot.
 These messages are very useful for troubleshooting.

+## Notes about hardware
+Please note that this is a prototype for experimental development.
+The current implementation uses line sensing and QR codes for navigation, however it was found that this is a highly sensitive and tricky means of navigating this robot.
+Future development is planned (and already under way) on an upgraded version that does not require line following or QR codes for navigation.